ShoupengHe314/ac/README.md

 ```

 ### Output File
-The first line is sequence name.and the second line is predicted score.
+The first line is sequence name and the second line is predicted score.
 The time-consuming of getting the prediction results is related to the length of the input protein sequence.
 The longer the length is, the longer the time-consuming is.
 The output file seems like below: